cloudposse/charts/README.md

 The Charts in this repository are organized into two folders:

-* `stable/` - charts that meet the criteria in the technical requirements (https://github.com/kubernetes/charts/blob/master/CONTRIBUTING.md#technical-requirements).
+* `stable/` - charts that meet the criteria in the [technical requirements](https://github.com/kubernetes/charts/blob/master/CONTRIBUTING.md#technical-requirements).
 * `incubator/`  charts are those that do not meet these criteria.

 The `stable/` directory in the `master` branch of this repository corresponds to the version of charts packaged and published in the Chart Repository.
 We also make all previous versions available through the Repository.
 Every time a Pull Request is merged into `master`, it goes through our CI/CD process hosted by [TravisCI](https://travis-ci.org/cloudposse/charts).

-We'll keep charts in the `incubator/` repo until we feel confident they are stable and will not radically change.
-Please take this into consideration when deploying services.
-It's always best to pin your charts to a specific version, to keep things stable.
-We also maintain a separate repository for branches and Pull Requests.
-These are located at https://charts.dev.cloudposse.com/$branch/incubator/$chart`..
+Charts remain in the `incubator/` repo until we feel confident they are functionally stable and their interface will not radically change.
+Please take this into consideration when deploying services from this directory.
+We suggest to always pin your charts to a specific version for stability.
+We also maintain a separate Chart repository for branches and Pull Requests.
+These are located at `https://charts.dev.cloudposse.com/$branch/incubator/$chart`.

 ## Other Resources

-* For the official Kubernetes Charts go [here](https://github.com/kubernetes/charts/).
+* For the official Kubernetes Charts, go [here](https://github.com/kubernetes/charts/).
-* To get a quick introduction to Charts see this chart document (https://github.com/kubernetes/helm/blob/master/docs/charts.md).
+* To get a quick introduction to Charts, see [this chart document](https://github.com/kubernetes/helm/blob/master/docs/charts.md).
-* For more information on using Helm, refer to the Helm's documentation (https://github.com/kubernetes/helm#docs).
+* For more information on using Helm, refer to the Helm's [documentation](https://github.com/kubernetes/helm#docs).

 ## Status of the Project

 This project is under active development.
-We try our best to keep all of our repositories stable (even our incubator charts), but you might run into issues (https://github.com/cloudposse/charts/issues).
+We try our best to keep all of our repositories stable (even our incubator charts), but you might run into [issues](https://github.com/cloudposse/charts/issues).
 Please let us know if you run into any issue, or better yet, contribute a fix or feature.

 ## About